jmblanco22/StudySparkv1/StudysparkFinalPaper.md

 ![Home screen](homescreen.png)

+This is where every session starts.
+On the left, your recent roadmaps — pick one up where you left off.
+In the center, the generator: type a topic, or upload notes instead (§1).
+On the right, Surprise Me — a randomly generated topic and a short summary of what you'd learn, with a one-tap "yes, build this roadmap" if it catches your interest.
+It's a small feature, but it's there for the moment you don't have a topic in mind and just want to learn something.

-A learner starts here — type a topic (or upload notes, per §1) and hit Generate.
-While StudySpark writes the roadmap, a short loading state keeps the wait from feeling dead:
+Type a topic — say, "Basic Derivatives" — and hit Generate.
+While StudySpark writes the roadmap, this shows up:

 ![Loading state](TheLoaderBear.png)

-A learner types a topic — say, "Basic Derivatives" — and StudySpark returns a roadmap: a handful of modules (Limits, Power Rule, Product Rule), each broken into submodules, ordered so each one builds on the last.
+That's deliberate, not decorative.
+Roadmap generation is the one wait in the whole app that can't be hidden behind streaming text (§4.3) — the model has to finish before there's anything to show.
+Rather than a blank screen or a generic spinner, a short animated loading state fills that gap so the wait registers as "working" instead of "stuck."

 ![Roadmap screen](roadmapscreen.png)

-Opening a submodule shows the micro-lecture itself: a short, plain-language explanation, with math rendered as typeset equations rather than plain text, and occasionally a photo where a real image adds something rather than distracts.
+The result: a handful of modules (here, Foundations of Derivatives, Computing Basic Derivatives), each broken into submodules, ordered so each one builds on the last.
+This is also where you'll first notice the AI assistant — the small circular icon in the bottom right, sitting above the nav bar on every page.
+It's there because a roadmap page is exactly where a question like "wait, what's a secant line again?" tends to come up.

 ![Example roadmap submodule](RoadmapEX.png)

-After reading, the learner takes a short quiz generated from that same lecture:
+Opening a submodule shows the micro-lecture itself: a short, plain-language explanation, with math rendered as typeset equations rather than plain text — the slope formula here is real LaTeX, not a screenshot of a textbook.

 ![Quiz screen](QuizScreen.png)

+After reading, the learner takes a short quiz generated from that same lecture — not a generic question bank, but one built from the specific explanation just read.

+![Quiz results](Quiz Results.png)

 ...and gets an immediate recap of what they got right and wrong.

-![Quiz results](Quiz Results.png)
+![Leaderboard](Leaderboard.png)

 Each completed quiz updates a streak, a points total, and a position on a leaderboard shared with every other learner on StudySpark.

-![Leaderboard](Leaderboard.png)

 That's the whole loop, and it's what's live today.
 It's worth being honest about the gap between that and the original vision: the formative research and the team's Figma prototype also called for friends-only leaderboards — the current board is global, not scoped to people you know.
 That's designed but not built.
 Where this report says "StudySpark does X," it means the deployed app does X today.
 Where it says StudySpark was "meant to" or "designed to," that's the dream version. §7 is explicit about the distance between the two.
 ---

 ## 3. Core Technology & Architecture